 According to Dr. Gary Chapman’s book “The 5 Love Languages,” physical affection is only one of the five love languages.
-Words of affirmation acts of service, quality time, and gift giving/receiving are the others.
-All five are important, but because we all give and receive love differently, knowing what you and your partner prefer will help you express your gratitude in the best way possible.
+Words of affirmation, acts of service, quality time, and gift-giving/receiving are the others.
+All five are essential, but because we all give and receive love differently, knowing what you and your partner prefer will help you express your gratitude in the best way possible.

 Understand Physical Affection as a Love Language

-If physical affection is your love language, it means you prefer physical expressions of love over all other expressions (such as verbal compliments or gifts).
+If physical affection is your love language, you prefer physical expressions of love over all other terms (such as verbal compliments or gifts).

 Related Article: RELATIONSHIP DEPRESSION: Signs, Causes & All You Should Know

-Don’t be concerned if you’re in a non-sexual relationship or if you’re unable to have sex with your partner for any reason (distance, postpartum, PTSD).
-We look at simple ways to give and receive physical affection with your partner no matter where you are (physically or mentally).
-This may seem obvious, but there are both intimate and non-intimate touches that can and should be used to express your love for your partner.
+Don’t be concerned if you’re in a non-sexual relationship or unable to have sex with your partner for any reason (distance, postpartum, PTSD).
+We look at simple ways to give and receive physical affection with your partner, no matter where you are (physically or mentally).
+This may seem obvious, but intimate and non-intimate touches can and should be used to express your love for your partner.

 Show Love Through Intimate Touch

 Most romantic relationships use sexual expressions of love, but what if you live more than 100 miles away from your partner?
 What if you and your partner are both looking forward to having sex?
 What if you’re not a sensitive person?
 Furthermore, what if sexual intimacy causes you mental strain?

 Regardless of what you’ve heard about romantic love, sex isn’t everything in a relationship.
 Yes, it is significant, but it is not the only physical manifestation of love.